Diope/drubbble/README.md

 ## Changelog

+### August 15, 2015
+* Added the ability for users to upload photos to their posts (userShot column on post model).
+* Displayed avatar on index page.
+* Added default avatar when user has not supplied avatar.

 ### August 14, 2015
 * Added a basic tagging system utilizing a join table (`has_many, through`).
 * Dropped carrierwave for paperclip and added user avatars.
 Still need to add validations.